felipe88alves/math_abs_investigation/README.md

 _ = GenericAbsT(number)
 ```

-The type conversions are in place to perform an end-to-end comparison.  ## EDIT this?
+The type conversions are in place to perform an end-to-end comparison of the user's intent.
 Each of the benchmark test variants was run 100 times.
 Each benchmark test ran 1000000000 executions.
 Benchmark tests were done using the gotip version mentioned previously.

 Benchmark tests are aggreated using benchstat and analysed manually.
 A bash script automates the testing and outputs the final result in `<type>Benchstat.txt` files under the `benchmark_result_<test_iteration>` directory.

-Code and script reproduce the test can be found in: ##ADD GH LINK
+Code and script reproduce the test can be found in: https://github.com/felipe88alves/math_abs_investigation

 ### Example of test Process
 ```